raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create a masking sprite
+title: Create a sprite with gaps that you can see through

 ---